4/24/2025

 President and Chief Banking Officer

 Sure.
 Hey, Chris, it's Matt.
 I think that we're in the first couple of weeks of them joining the bank.
 The focus is definitely on deposits.
 Certainly, there'll be some loans mixed in, more deposits than loans.
-The books of business were quite large for both teams, both books of business over 100 million, lots of -interest-bearing.
-We're hopeful that those will translate into a lot of migration to bank wealth.
-But as I said, we're in the early days of them onboarding with the bank, so more to come.
+The books of business were quite large for both teams.
+You know, both books of business over 100 million, lots of non-interest bearing.
+You know, we're hopeful that those will translate into a lot of migration to bank wealth.
+But as I said, you know, we're in the early days of them onboarding with the bank.
+So, you know, more to come.

 speaker